 Roger has 10 kids.
 My mom has 8 kids.
 So together they have a pretty epic crew.
 I think when they first married there was an idea that perhaps both families would get together as one big group from time to time, but that hasn’t happened.
 Since everyone in both families was mostly grown when Mom and Rog married, both families have pretty much kept their own family cultures.
 Which means I have 10 step-siblings (plus their spouses and kids), but I don’t know them very well.

-My personal observations on step-relationships:
+My personal observations on step-parenting:

 – It seems like step-dads are more accepted than step-moms.
 I think we have a strong anti-step-mom streak in our culture, going back to fairy tales like Cinderella.
 At the same time, I think that in my lifetime, the idea of step-moms has become more comfortable for people.
 So that seems like good news — maybe we’re overcoming our step-mom prejudice.